zreown/kwk-l1-fizzbuzz-kwk-students-l1-dfw-070918/README.md

 Remember, when we refer to RSpec or `rspec`, that is equivalent to running the `learn` or `learn test` command, which invokes the Learn test files in `spec`.

-You must have the `learn-co` gem installed.
-If you set up your environment through Learn and have used the `learn` command before (very likely if you've made it this far), you are totally fine.
-Run `learn` now to confirm.
-If you're having trouble or aren't sure, ask a question on Learn!

 # RSpec - Test Driven Development

 RSpec is a testing tool for the Ruby programming language.
 Born under the banner of Behavior-Driven Development, it is designed to make Test-Driven Development a productive and enjoyable experience.
 The `learn` gem wraps `rspec` with additional functionality, so if you've been using `learn`, you've been using `rspec`.